I rather own little & see the world than own the world, but see little of it

 What is the one thing you’ve learnt from traveling so much?

-N: Do not be afraid to ask when in doubt.
+I’ve also learnt that when it doubt, do not be afraid.
 Most Asians are generally quite reserved when it comes to seeking help from others.
 But what Ive realized through all my travels is that humans are really kinder than how we often perceive them to be.
 Most people are more than willing to give you a helping hand if you would just ask.

 Any advice for aspiring travelers?

-A & N: Just do it.
+A: Just do it.
 How many times have you seen someone post statuses such as “in need of a holiday” yet does nothing about it.
 Its like going to the gym sort of, be it just a weekend trip or a ferry trip to an island nearby, u just have to get yourself to do it and you’ll be thankful you did after.
-You are nt getting any younger, don’t wait till ure older, its really now or never.
+You are not getting any younger so don’t wait till you’re older, its really now or never.